AdobeDocs/commerce-operations.en/help/installation/advanced.md

 >If you chose to enable SELinux, see [SELinux and iptables]({{ page.baseurl }}/install-gde/prereq/security.html).

-## Magento command-line interface (CLI)
+## Command-line interface (CLI)

 {% include install/new-cli-intro.md %}

-This topic discusses installing the Magento software using the CLI.
-For information about configuring Magento, see the [Configuration Guide]({{ page.baseurl }}/config-guide/bk-config-guide.html).
+This topic discusses installing the Adobe Commerce or Magento Open Source software using the CLI.
+For information about configuration, see the [Configuration Guide]({{ page.baseurl }}/config-guide/bk-config-guide.html).

 The installer is designed to be run multiple times if necessary so you can: